San Francisco Police Scanner Deep Dive: The Tech Capital Chose Secrecy Over Transparency

 California DOJ Bulletin

-Media access program
+Media access route

 The media access program: what it does and doesn't solve